Board of Directors

 The San Francisco Municipal Transportation Agency (SFMTA) and its governing body, the San Francisco Municipal Transportation Agency Board of Directors, are committed to providing members of the public their full rights to access public records in the possession of the SFMTA.

 In 1999 San Francisco voters passed Proposition E, which combined the Municipal Railway (Muni) and the Department of Parking and Traffic (DPT) into a new agency called the San Francisco Municipal Transportation Agency (SFMTA).
 The SFMTA is governed by a seven-member Board of Directors appointed by the mayor.
-The SFMTA Board has the authority to appoint the Executive Director, approve the budget and set agency policy.
+The SFMTA Board has the authority to appoint the Director of Transportation, approve the budget and set agency policy.